JetBrains/lets-plot/future_changes.md

 - Missing values in `geom_area_ridges()` create gaps in geometries instead of being interpolated over.
 - Discrete color scales (Brewer, Manual) now produce a `colorbar` guide when used with continuous data. \
   Previously they produced a `legend` guide regardless of the data type.

+- Changes affecting users on the JVM platform:
+  - Upgraded the Kotlin version to 2.2.20 (was 1.9.25).
+  - New artifact for JVM Swing applications: `org.jetbrains.lets-plot:lets-plot-swing`. \
+    This artifact provides the `SwingPlotPanel` class, which can be used to display plots in Swing applications instead of the now-obsolete `DefaultPlotPanelBatik`. \
+    For details, see the [jvm-swing-app](https://github.com/alshan/lets-plot-mini-apps/tree/main/jvm-swing-app) example in the "lets-plot-mini-apps" repository.
+  - [**BREAKING**]: Removed JavaFX artifacts. \
+    The `org.jetbrains.lets-plot:lets-plot-jfx` artifact is no longer available. \
+    Replace it with new `org.jetbrains.lets-plot:lets-plot-swing` dependency and use `SwingPlotPanel` instead of `DefaultPlotPanelJfx`. \
+    For details, see the [jvm-javafx-app](https://github.com/alshan/lets-plot-mini-apps/tree/main/jvm-javafx-app) example in the "lets-plot-mini-apps" repository.
+  - [**BREAKING**]: Removed `plot-image-export` module. \
+    The `org.jetbrains.lets-plot:lets-plot-image-export` artifact is no longer available. \
+    The `PlotImageExport` utility has been moved to the `platf-awt` module. \
+    The required `org.jetbrains.lets-plot:platf-awt` dependency is likely already present in your project.

 ### Fixed